-Microsoft SharePoint was created to help businesses share files with each other.
-SharePoint is useful for collaborating on projects together.
-It allows many different people to have access to the same files so they can work together regardless of where they’re located.
+Microsoft SharePoint was created to help employees within a business easily share files and business content with each other, making collaboration on projects simple.
+It allows several people to have access to the same files so they can edit content simultaneously from different locations.

 The Use of Metadata

-SharePoint uses metadata to tag files.
-Each file can have several different properties, by which it can be found later.
-Metadata is similar to keywords and tags.
-The problem with using metadata is that it takes a lot of time to tag each file, especially if there are thousands of files.
-If a file is inappropriately tagged, it might be very difficult to find it later on.
+One of the shortcomings of trying to use SharePoint as a DMS is that it uses metadata to tag files.
+Metadata is basically a description of a file’s properties.
+Similar to keywords and tags, each file can have several different properties, by which it can be found later.
+The problem with using metadata is that it takes a lot of time to manually tag each file, especially if your business has thousands of files.
+This dependence on a metadata means that if a file is inappropriately tagged, it will be very difficult to find later on.

 Limited Version Control

-On the other hand, document management systems are built around version control.
-It’s easy to see which version is the most current one.
-The system even alerts you when you attempt to open and edit an outdated version of a file.
+On the other hand, a complete document management system is built around version control.
+It’s easy to see which version of a document is the most current one.
+A document management system is even advanced enough to give you alerts if you attempt to open or edit an outdated version of a file.

 Inability to Control Access

-The biggest downfall of SharePoint may be its inability to restrict access for specific users.
-If you want to restrict access for your employees, co-workers, business partners, or clients, it would be difficult to do.
-You can set up new “filing cabinets” for each department to prevent other people from accessing it, but that makes it difficult to keep track of your company records.
+Perhaps the biggest downfall of SharePoint may be its inability to restrict and control access to content for specific users.
+Setting up varied access and restriction settings for different groups like employees, co-workers, business partners, or clients is very complicated through a file manager like Microsoft SharePoint.
+You can attempt to set up new “filing cabinets” for each department to restrict groups from accessing it, but that makes it difficult to keep track of which records are being stored where.